JohannesSeikowsky/HackerNews_history/readme.md

 `graph(["yahoo.com", "google.com", "vox.com"])`

---> graphs no of appearances of yahoo, google and vox on the same graph.
+--> graphs no of appearances of yahoo, google and vox on the same graph

 `get_top(35)`